 Previous to the headstone, Wilfred’s grave was marked with a wooden cross.
 Owen’s name is just discernable in this photograph.

 Symmetry in the grounds of Shrewsbury Abbey was designed by Paul de Monchaux and commissioned in 1993.
 It is sculptured from granite.
 In Strange Meeting (the source of the quotation engraved on the sculpture "I am the enemy you killed, my friend") he imagines the experience of one soldier confronting another.
 The chiselled granite echoes the scooped tunnel in the poem, down which the dead soldier escapes on his last journey to this meeting.
 The sculpture also expresses the significance of the poet as a bridge builder and communicator.
 The stark shape reflects the structure of the trenches lined with duckboards, it also reflects the Sambre canal and the pontoon bridge which Owen’s unit was struggling to construct when he was killed on the 4th November 1918.
 The symmetries of the design match the symmetries in Strange Meeting.
 The ground itself marks the boundary between the living world above and its cold reflection below.
 The sculpture’s duel function as a bench is deliberate in this context, another way of spanning the uncertain ground, a safe heaven.

 In neighbouring Oswestry, Wilfred’s birthplace, there is a simple but striking stone bench.
-This is situated against a wall alongside St Oswalds Church where Tom and Susan Owen were married and Wilfred christened.
+This is situated against a wall alongside St Oswalds Church where Tom and Susan Owen were married.
 Above the bench engraved on steel you can read his poems Anthem for Doomed Youth and Futility.

 At the top of the stairs in the Wilfred Owen Memorial Library in Birkenhead there is a poignant and moving stained glass window with blind and gassed soldiers following each other hands on shoulders.